hod25/MagicMirror/pages/_pages/pi-modules.markdown

 First we have to switch to user `root` so we can install packages.
 In the `RUN` section the missing packages are installed and we clean up for a small image size.
 After this, we switch back to the default user `node`.

 We need to build this image and update the `docker-compose.yml` with the new image name.
-After restarting the container, installing MMM-PIR-Sensor should work.

 ## Configure MMM-PIR-Sensor